microsoft/pxt/docs/defining-blocks.md

 type = string
 ```

-* each `field` is mapped to a field name on the block
+* each `field` is mapped to a field name on the block.
 * the function parameters are mapped to the `$parameter` argument with an identical name.
 The loader automatically builds a mapping between the block field names and the function names.
-* the block will automatically switch to external inputs when enough parameters are detected
+* the block will automatically switch to external inputs (wrapping) when there are four or more parameters.
+* the `|` indicates where to start a new line if the block is in external inputs mode.
 * Using `=type` in the block string for shadow blocks is deprecated.
 See the [Specifying shadow blocks](#shadow-block) section for more details.

 ## Custom block localization